 Many students find it useful to complete Directed Readings (WST 690) with some or all of their Exam Committee members as they prepare for the exam.
 Because you are required to meet regularly with the person overseeing your Directed Reading, WST 690 provides you with the opportunity to discuss the materials on your reading list with your mentors while also developing working relationships with them.
+You may not enroll in a Directed Reading without permission from the instructor.
+Generally speaking, Directed Readings should be set up at least one semester in advance.

 Once you have completed your coursework requirements, you can also enroll in Self-Directed Readings (WST 696) while preparing for the exams.
 In most cases, you would enroll in WST 696 credits with your Primary Advisor.
 It is up to you two to decide how to incorporate Self-Directed Readings into your exam prep process and what satisfactory completion would entail.
+You may not enroll in a Self-Directed Reading without permission from your primary advisor.